 Kirk Rodgers Commemoration Trail Naming and Plaque

-The Maryland Sustainable Forestry Council and the Maryland / Delaware Division of the Society of American Foresters are working to raise funds to name a trail and place a memorial plaque to honor the life and conservation work of Kirk Rodgers.
-The plaque will be placed on a stone base located at the entrance to the Fred W. Besley Demonstration Forest in Dorchester County.
-The naming of a hiking trail on a state forest tract in Kirks’ honor has also been proposed.
+The Maryland Sustainable Forestry Council and the Maryland / Delaware Division of the Society of American Foresters are working to raise funds to place a memorial plaque to honor the life and conservation work of Kirk Rodgers.
+The plaque will be placed as part of the planned interpretive signage for the fire tower located at Church Creek, MD.

 Kirk P. Rodgers, a long-time stalwart and pillar of the Maryland forestry community, passed away on October 13, 2016, at the age of 83.
 His career spanned over six decades and included positions with the U.S. Forest Service, Baltimore County, and the Organization of American States where he served as Director for Sustainable Development and Environment.
 At the time of his death, Kirk was a member of the Maryland Sustainable Forestry Council and advocate for sustainable forestry programs in the state.